cogent3/cogent3/doc/examples/simple.rst

 The simplest script
 ===================

 This is just about the simplest possible Cogent script for evolutionary modelling.
 We use a canned nucleotide substitution model (the ``HKY85`` model) on just three primate species.
-As there is only unrooted tree possible, the sequence names are that's required to make the tree.
+As there is only unrooted tree possible, the sequence names are all that's required to make the tree.

 .. doctest::